Autonomous Finance Operations

 Workflows that run without supervision

-• Automated task routing Tasks assigned based on skill, availability, and workload not based on who was assigned last month.
+• Automated task routing Tasks are assigned based on skill, availability, and workload, not based on who was assigned last month.
 When someone is out, their tasks automatically re-route.

 • SLA monitoring Every workflow step has a time target.
 The system tracks actual vs. expected completion and escalates before deadlines pass, not after.